Psychiatry Residency Program

 Archana Kumar, MD, Program Director

 Our goal within Cone Health’s department of psychiatry is to provide a training and education experience that combines best practices with cutting-edge research.
 Our residents will leave the program able to provide the highest quality of care to individuals with psychiatric illnesses.
 They’ll also be armed with tech-forward skills, allowing them to be well versed in services like virtual care and telepsychiatry.
-Our residency program will help create leaders within the medical community in whatever psychiatric setting each individual wishes to practice.
+Our program has a strong focus on integrating behavioral health and primary care using the collaborative care model, helping to create leaders within the medical community.

 Our psychiatry residency program was established to address the national and statewide shortage of psychiatrists, making this an in-demand specialty.
 Graduates of our program will be well prepared to offer integrated psychiatric support within any medical setting – a support element that’s becoming increasingly essential withintegrated patient care and wellness.